kunal-2803/resumeai-backend/DEPLOYMENT.md

 2. Docker Hub account (or GitHub Container Registry)
 3. GitHub repository with Actions enabled
 4. SSH access to your EC2 instance
+5. MongoDB (can be run via Docker - see MONGODB_DOCKER.md)

 ## Initial EC2 Setup